About this guide

 These new electronic meters measure your energy use in half hour intervals.
 With traditional meters you can’t tell how much energy you are using until your bill arrives, but smart meters can be linked to a range of monitors and displays that make your energy use patterns more visible.
 This information can help to inform your household’s habits and help you use energy at cheaper times of the day.
 Contact your energy retailer to see if you can access this option.

 The price tag doesn't tell the whole story when weighing up the cost of your new television, refrigerator or washing machine.
 You will also pay for the energy to run your home appliance.
 You could save a considerable amount of money over time by looking at running costs as a "second price tag" and choosing products accordingly.

 Many appliances that have a less expensive purchase price may end up costing you more in energy costs over the lifetime of the product.
 Choose appliances and technologies that suit your needs and that use the lowest number of watts or megajoules.
 Avoid upgrading to bigger products or those with more features you may never use; this can lock you in to higher energy costs for years to come.

 Compare the Energy Rating Label found on appliances including televisions, computer monitors, dishwashers, washing machines, refrigerators, freezers and clothes dryers and go for the product with the highest number of stars.
 To make this easy there’s an Energy Rating App for all types of phones, or go to the Energy Rating website and compare the efficiency of appliances.
-There is also a Voluntary Labelling Program for pool pumps—the more stars, the less energy the product will use.

 For those products without energy ratings, you can find out how much energy they use and compare this with a product of a similar size or capacity and which manufacturers include energy saving features in their products.
 You could also check to see if the product has the blue ENERGY STAR® mark.